pkanyuk/PkUsdUtils/README.md

 # usdSkelAppleFixup.py -- I hope to retire this as unnecessary soon.
 #
-This Fixes what is hopefully a temporary situation where Apple's UsdSkel spec requires an animationSource relationship on every skinned mesh, but the official UsdSkel schema requires an animationSource relationship on the skeleton.
-Word is that Apple is fixing this, but it doesn't hurt to have redundant relationships for now.
+This fixes what is likely a temporary situation where Apple's UsdSkel spec requires an animationSource relationship on every skinned mesh, but the official UsdSkel schema requires an animationSource relationship on the skeleton.
+This inconsistency will likely be fixed soon, but it doesn't hurt to have redundant relationships for now.
 So, this script simply finds all the animationSource relationships on skeletons and copies them over to the corresponding skinned meshes.
 If exporting a UsdSkel asset from Maya or another DCC/process, you can run this script afterwards for this temp fix.